 Malware is short for “malicious software” and broadly describes all software that is designed to provide unauthorized access or perform unauthorized actions on a system.
 The impact of malware can range from minor system performance issues to complete hard drive deletion or even full, remote control of a system by an attacker.
 It is important to detect malware before it infects or has the potential to do anything malicious on a system.

 While anti-malware software provides significant protection against malware of all types, it is not 100% effective.
 Requirement #9, “Privileged Accounts" provides additional protection against malware which may not be detected by anti-malware software.

-Current, manufacturer-supported versions of Windows 8 and higher, and macOS operating systems contain built-in anti-malware protections that meet MSSND requirements.
+Current, manufacturer-supported versions of Windows 8 and higher, macOS, and iOS operating systems contain built-in anti-malware protections that meet MSSND requirements.
 Personal devices and unmanaged institutionally-owned devices should be maintained at these operating system release levels.